Chilling food properly helps stop harmful bacteria from growing.

 - please follow the storage instructions on packaging, including the best before and use-by dates

 You need to check that your fridge is cold enough using a fridge thermometer.
 This is because the dials on fridges don't always show you the right temperature.
-The coldest part of the fridge should be below 5°C.
+Your fridge should be 5°C or below.

 Don't overfill your fridge.
 Leaving space allows air to circulate and maintains the set temperature.